 Just one week into the Whole30 with kids and we were already seeing MASSIVE, positive changes.

-- My daughter stopped having massive emotional meltdowns (she’s 8).
+- My daughter stopped having massive emotional meltdowns (she was 8).

-- My son stopped giving us attitude and talking back (he’s 10).
+- My son stopped giving us attitude and talking back (he was 10).

 - They became better listeners (and obey-ers).